 As coffee is the main ingredient in this recipe, it's important you use a coffee that you like.
 It's also quite important that it's brewed strongly, it won't be as strong as you expect when it's served as a dessert.

 The most accessible, easy and affordable option is instant coffee.
-Choose your favourite brand and then add 2 tablespoon to the water stated in the recipe.
+Choose your favourite brand and then add 2 tbsp to the water stated in the recipe.
 It's no fuss and I recommend instant coffee the most.

 If you are able to make espresso at home, you will be able to make a rich and delicious jelly!
 You can make espresso either using a coffee machine, or a stove top moka pot.